The Hive (TV series)

-The Hive is an animated children's television series that aired on Disney Junior from 3 April 2011 to 4 October 2016.
+The Hive is an 3D animated children's television series that premiered on the CITV channel since 10 September 2010, and later aired on Disney Junior from 3 April 2011 to 4 October 2016.
 The series was produced by The Hive Enterprises Limited in co-production with DQ Entertainment, and distributed by Bejuba!
 Entertainment.

 Premise and format

 The Hive features the Bee Family and explores everyday things concerning small children (such as playing, being friendly, spending time with your family, getting along, finding out all about the world and how it works, etc.).